- An external hard drive is a great choice for backups, and this is why many Mac users are using them.

 - Some users reported that their Seagate and My Password hard drives aren’t showing up on Mac, which can be a big problem.

-- For more useful information, we suggest that you check our dedicated External hard drive section.
+- For more useful information, we suggest that you check our dedicated Mac issues section.

 - We covered Mac issues in the past, and for more fixes and useful guides, visit our Mac Hub.

 An external hard drive can be useful for backups and other tasks, but sadly, certain issues with it can occur.

 Mac users reported that Seagate and My Passport external hard drives aren’t showing up for them.
 This can lead to all sorts of other issues, but there’s a way to fix it.

 What can I do if Seagate / My Passport hard drive isn’t showing up on Mac?

 - Firstly, try using other USB ports on your Mac.